Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 <p>I mean, how can I be sure 1 million percent that they will be released?
 Is it the correct level of granularity? meaning I would like to be inserting and updating stuff in two different areas in the same table at the same time.
 How would I ever port code that uses mutexes to another db?</p>

-Mladen about 16 years ago
+Mladen over 16 years ago

 Mladen